 Why does my site keep disappearing from google?
 Duplicate content is what you should pay attention.

 Low amounts of original content and content used on multiple pages is one of the things that the Google Panda update has been targeting.
 All Google content rules force you to create unique content for each page of your website, you shouldn’t be copying over 300 words of brilliantly worded marketing text to every page just because it sounds great.

 If Google feels the content on multiple pages of your site have a high percentage of duplication, they may drop pages from their search results.

 8. Improve your website

 Addressing the points I have raised above is great but you also have to remember the visitors of your website.
 Google has access to so much data from their browser, toolbar, operating system and so on.
 A website that gets 1000 visits but 90% of them immediately go back to the search results or they only spend 20 seconds on the website is not a good result, it’s unclear exactly what metrics are taken into account by Google but it’s likely that the bounce rate, average time on site and the CTR from the search engines are all considered.

-Improving the look/usability of your website and tweaking the meta description can improve all of these and help to show Google that visitors of your website do find it useful/interesting.
+Improving the look/usability of your website and tweaking the meta tags can improve all of these and help to show Google that visitors of your website do find it relevant/useful.

-9. Have you been effected by the Panda Update?
+9. Have you been affected by a Google algorithm Update?

-If you have checked all above and still google search is not showing your site make sure you are not violating any of new “google rulles”.
+If you have checked all of the above and still Google search is not showing your site, make sure you have not been affected by a Google algorithm update.

 I’ve done all of the above, now what?